 Why ask this survey question?

-Use this church survey question to learn whether your church is helping members feel fulfilled and where there is untapped potential in your congregation.
+Use this church survey question to determine whether your church is helping members feel fulfilled and identify areas where there is untapped potential within your congregation.

 Why ask this survey question?

 How can you grow your church?
 Ask your members!
-If this question produces negative responses, you have work to do.
+They may provide valuable insights.

 Why ask this survey question?

-Get quick and direct feedback from members on the positive and potentially negative aspects of your church’s worship style.
+Get quick and direct church worship feedback from members on the positive and potentially negative aspects of your church’s worship style.
 This could be a key differentiator or learning opportunity for you.

 Why ask this survey question?